13 Meanings

 I been wond'rin' all about me

-I got to know, babe, will you surround me?
+I got to know, babe, will I be touching you

-Spanish Harlem Incident Lyrics as written by Bob Dylan
+Cover art for Spanish Harlem Incident lyrics by Bob Dylan

 Marvellous little song - it's easy to picture this wildcat described in the first verse and how after their encounter in the second verse (probably the most explicitly vague erotics he's ever written) and how he's completely lost in her memory in the third, the exhilirating and terrifying feelings from a hot one-night-stand when you don't know if you'll ever see her again.